 - The options to save plan files and create restore points in Process Plan Files do not apply.
 No errors will occur if the options are enabled, but the options will have no effect. - If you clone a file group with virtual plan files, and you choose to clone the plan files, then the placeholder document records will be copied to the new file group, so that the plan files in the new file group can be accessed. - In plan file processes, if you enable the option to validate plan files before the task can be completed, the validation will only perform a save-to-database, not a file save.
-Also, if the option to prompt the user to complete the current process task after saving is enabled, this will still occur when the save-to-database is performed. - When configuring security access to virtual plan files, read/write permission has no effect on the user's permission to the file-it is essentially the same as granting read-only access.
-However, if the file group allows attachments, then read/write access to the plan file is necessary in order to be able to upload and edit attachments.
-Plan file processes and workflow still operate as normal to elevate access to the plan files (so even though the user cannot save the file, the user's access will still be elevated to the equivalent of read/write). - Once a virtual plan file is created, it will always have the same values for Last Modified Date and Last Modified By.
+Also, if the option to prompt the user to complete the current process task after saving is enabled, this will still occur when the save-to-database is performed. - Even though the plan file itself cannot be saved, users must still have read/write access to the plan file in order to upload and edit attachments, and to enable file locking for the virtual plan file.
+Plan file processes still operate as normal to elevate access to the plan files-so even though the user cannot save the file, the user's access will still be elevated to the equivalent of read/write. - Once a virtual plan file is created, it will always have the same values for Last Modified Date and Last Modified By.
 Users performing save-to-database in the plan files do not affect these values because the file itself is never saved.